The Bankrate promise

 What is an FHA appraisal?

-“In order to back a mortgage, the government needs to make sure the loan is a sound investment, which is why they require a special FHA-specific appraisal,” says Christopher Linsell, real estate coach for The Close.
-“This appraisal serves two purposes: the first is to assess the market value of the house.
+“In order to back a mortgage, the government needs to make sure the loan is a sound investment, which is why they require a special FHA-specific appraisal,” says Christopher Linsell, real estate coach and writer for The Close, a real estate advice site.
+“This appraisal serves two purposes: The first is to assess the market value of the house.
 The government will want to ensure the loan amount they will be backing is equal to or less than the market value of the home.
 The second is that they will also want to assess the home’s condition, longevity and livability.”

 How does the FHA appraisal work?

-An experienced FHA-approved appraiser will visit the property to inspect its condition, including its interior, exterior and surroundings.
+- Appraiser visits – An FHA-approved, licensed appraiser visits the property to inspect its condition, including its interior, exterior and surroundings.

-If the property examination reveals issues that do not comply with HUD’s acceptability criteria, the appraiser must indicate the exact repairs necessary and provide the approximate cost to fix the problems.
+- Appraiser makes recommendations – If the property examination reveals issues that do not comply with HUD’s acceptability criteria, the appraiser indicates the exact repairs necessary and provides the approximate cost to fix the problems.

 An FHA appraiser will observe, analyze and report on whether a property meets HUD’s “minimum property requirements” and, in the case of new construction, the property must also meet “minimum property standards.”